CBielstein/APRSsharp/README.md

 (`src\AprsSharp\src\APRSsharp`).

 Run the command `dotnet run` which will run AprsSharp with default parameters.
 You can run the console app with command line arguments.
-Use the following flags with the arguments:
+Use the following flags with the arguments.

 * Callsign arguments as {--callsign/-c/--cgn}.
 * Password as {--password/-p/--pwd/--pass}.
 * Server name a{--server/-s/--svr}.